SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 ## Bonuses

-- Suggest and justify a change to some part of the mockup.
+- Suggest and justify a change to some part of the UI shown in the mockup (this could be for usability, accessibility, mobile users).
 - Implement another section of the mockup.
 - Use SASS or LESS and compile to CSS.
 - Show you know General Assembly's brand.